This post may contain affiliate links. Read our disclosure policy here.

 Close the lunch container and add it to a lunch bag with an ice pack.
 Ta-da!
 Lunch is made!

-One helpful tip for packing sliders in lunch containers is to place them in a tight-fitting compartment.
+Place the sliders in a firm, tight-fitting compartment.
 This way, they have less room to move around and disassemble.
 You can use a compartmentalized lunch container or a small rectangular-shaped container.

 Hawaiian Ham and Cheese Sliders